nlovell/diy-audio/readme.md

 ## Cables

 I've been making a few - these are hand-braided cables made primarily from Van Damme cable and paracord sleeving.

+I also take comissions for these.
+I try to keep my prices reasonably low so as to keep them accessible.
+Feel free to reach out to me at [cables@nlovell.net](mailto:cables@nlovell.net) to discuss pricing.
+More details coming soon.

 ### Braided Cables